IsaacMAllen/IsaacMAllen/README.md

 - 🌱 I’m currently learning about data structures!
 - :globe_with_meridians: Check out [my website](https://isaacallen.dev)
 - 📫 How to reach me: isaac@isaacallen.dev
-- ⚡ Fun fact: I have the same birthday as Bob Moog 🎚🎛🎹🎛🎚 (Aside from the year! 😄)

 <details>
   <summary>:octocat: My Github Stats:</summary>